qopargis/IFPTML-Flaviviridae/README.md

 # Supporting Information

-The supporting information files contain the the input data of training and validation models in a xls file.
+The supporting information files contain the input data of training and validation models in a xls file.
 DATASET.xlsx contains the python model results of the different models proved and the information of the PTML-LDA models input data.